robomq/robomq.io/docs/WebSTOMP.md

 # Introduction

 > Before reading this chapter, we assume that you already know STOMP protocol.
-If not, please go through at least the first two sections of STOMP chapter in Use Guide and refer to the [full documentation of STOMP](http://stomp.github.io/) when necessary.
+If not, please go through at least the first two sections of STOMP chapter in User Guide and refer to the [full documentation of STOMP](http://stomp.github.io/) when necessary.

-[robomq.io](http://www.robomq.io) supports WebSTOMP, which is a simple bridge exposing the STOMP protocol over emulated HTML5 WebSockets.
+[robomq.io](http://www.robomq.io) supports WebSTOMP, which is a simple bridge exposing the STOMP protocol 1.0 and 1.1 over emulated HTML5 WebSockets.
+Its port is **15674**, SSL port is **15673**.

 The main intention of WebSTOMP is to make it possible to use [robomq.io](http://www.robomq.io) from web browsers.
 Therefore, [robomq.io](http://www.robomq.io) WebSTOMP adapter is rather simple.
 It just takes the STOMP protocol, as provided by [robomq.io](http://www.robomq.io) STOMP adapter and exposes it using a SockJS server.
 SockJS is a WebSockets poly-fill that provides a WebSocket-like JavaScript object in any browser.
 It will therefore work in older browsers that don't have native WebSocket support, as well as in new browsers that are behind WebSocket-unfriendly proxies.

 # WebSTOMP use case